-Insurance companies are routinely the subject of litigation, investigation and regulatory activity by various governmental and enforcement authorities, individual claimants and policyholder advocate groups, involving wide-ranging subjects such as transparency of disclosure - issues and the charges included in products, employment or third party relationships, adequacy of internal operational controls and processes, environmental matters, anti-competition, privacy, information security and intellectual property infringement.
-For example, unclaimed property administrators and state insurance regulators performed examinations of the life insurance industry in the United States, including certain of Aegon's subsidiaries.
-Among these were multi-state examinations that included the collective action of many of the states.
-Additionally, some states conducted separate examinations or instituted separate enforcement actions in regard to unclaimed property laws and related claims practices.
-As other insurers in the United States have done, Aegon Americas identified certain additional internal processes that it has implemented or is in the process of implementing.
-Aegon Americas established reserves related to this matter of approximately EUR 117 million.
-Like various other major insurers in the United States, Aegon subsidiaries in the United States entered into resolutions with insurance regulators regarding claims settlement practices.
-Certain examinations are still ongoing.
-While Aegon believes the reserves it has established for these unclaimed property matters are adequate to cover expected obligations, there can be no assurances that actual exposures may not exceed reserve amounts or that additional sources of liability related to these examinations or other unclaimed property-related matters will not arise in the future.
+Insurance companies are routinely the subject of litigation, investigation and regulatory activity by various governmental and enforcement authorities, individual claimants and policyholder advocate groups, involving wide-ranging subjects such as transparency of disclosure issues and the charges included in products, employment or third party relationships, adequacy of internal operational controls and processes, environmental matters, anti-competition, privacy, information security and intellectual property infringement.
+For example, over the past 5 years, unclaimed property administrators and state insurance regulators performed examinations of the life insurance industry in the United States, including certain of Aegon's subsidiaries.
+This included multi-state examinations.
+Additionally, during the same time frame, some states conducted separate examinations, instituted separate enforcement actions and/or initiated litigation against companies under their unclaimed property laws and related claims practices.
+One such action remains unresolved in the state of West Virginia.
+As other insurers in the United States have done, Aegon Americas initially established reserves for this matter in 2011, which have been partially released on a quarterly basis as policy level reconciliation efforts are completed, with a reserve of approximately EUR 16 million remaining at year end 2015.
+Like various other major insurers in the United States, Aegon subsidiaries in the United States entered into resolutions with state treasurers and insurance regulators regarding unclaimed property and claims settlement practices.
+While Aegon believes the reserves it has established for these unclaimed property matters are adequate to cover expected obligations, there can be no assurances that actual exposures will not exceed reserve amounts or that additional sources of liability related to these examinations or other unclaimed property-related matters will not arise in the future.
 For more than a decade there has been an increase in litigation across the industry, together with new legislation, regulations, and regulatory initiatives, all aimed at curbing alleged improper annuity sales to seniors.
-As many of the estimated 78 million baby boomers in the United States are reaching the age of 60, the industry will likely see an increase in senior issues presented in various legal arenas.
+As many of the estimated 78 million baby boomers in the United States (those born between 1946 and 1964) are reaching the age of 60, the industry will likely see an increase in senior issues presented in various legal arenas.